Choose your insulation

 If you’re finishing your attic, insulating it to the proper R-value can cause a dramatic loss of headroom if you limit yourself to fiberglass batts.
 To meet all three goals—insulating your finished attic, ventilating the roof and maximizing headroom—use a combination of dense batt insulation, rigid foam sheeting and air chutes.

 Most codes require a specified minimum amount of headroom, and it’s tough to meet this requirement when insulating a finished attic, especially since most codes require insulation equal to R-38 or more.
-However, most inspectors I’ve spoken with will lower the insulation requirement if it means that the finished space won’t have the required headroom.
+However, most inspectors I’ve spoken with will lower the insulation requirement if it means that the finished attic won’t have the required headroom.
 To get the most R-value with the least thickness, use batt insulation with higher R-value per inch in combination with rigid foam insulation.
 Rigid foam sheeting has an R-value ranging from R-5 to R-10 per inch of thickness.
 This means you can have a combined R-value ranging from R-23 to R-31 with only 5-1/2 in. of combined fiberglass and foam insulation.

 Install air chutes before installing insulation